1. You Don’t Know Jack

 Time to Become a Trivia Pro

 These seven trivia games are perfect for anyone looking for fun ways to test their knowledge on a wide variety of topics.
 This is especially true when you want to compete with friends in a battle of wits.
 But, maybe these games simply aren’t enough to feed that competitive urge.
-If that’s the case, take a look at some fun online word games you can play with your friends as well.
+If that’s the case, take a look at WordFinder's list of fun online word games you can play with your friends as well.

 Zac Pricener has been a content creator for the past eight years.
 He’s a bit of an all-around nerd, and he has a bad habit of working movie and TV show references into conversations whenever possible.